 Why, then, aren't working-class Americans at the table?
 My second book, The Cash Ceiling: Why Only the Rich Run for Office--and What We Can Do About It (Princeton University Press, September 2018), asks about the causes of white-collar government, that is, what exactly prevents qualified working-class Americans from holding elected politcal office.
 It argues that workers themselves and voters are not to blame--there are lots of qualified workers out there, and when they run they tend to do fine--but rather that workers seldom hold office because the practical burdens associated with running (time, lost income, etc.) make it all but impossible for them to launch campaigns, and the political and civic leaders who could help them usually pass over qualified workers in favor of more familiar white-collar candiates.
 These obstacles aren't insurmountable, however, and The Cash Ceiling discusses some of the reforms that might help, like targeted programs that identify recruit, train, and support working-class candidates.

 With my co-author Noam Lupu, I've also published several cross-national studies on the causes and effects of government by the privileged around the world, and we're currently working on a book-length project that asks why the rich so consistently govern in virtually every electoral democracy on the planet.

 More broadly, I'm also interested in American democracy, political accountability, partisanship, and the rural/urban divide in American politcs.
-I also co-founded and chair the American Political Science Association Organized Section on Economic and Social Class Inequality.
+I also co-founded the American Political Science Association Organized Section on Economic and Social Class Inequality.